quasarframework/quasar/docs/src/pages/quasar-cli-webpack/boot-files.md

 There is a major problem with this approach: with a growing project, your `main.js` file was very likely to get cluttered and challenging to maintain, which breaks with Quasar's concept of encouraging developers to write maintainable and elegant cross-platform applications.

 With boot files, it is possible to split each of your dependencies into self-contained, easy to maintain files.
-It is also trivial to disable any of the boot files or even contextually determine which of the boot files get into the build through `quasar.config.js` configuration.
+It is also trivial to disable any of the boot files or even contextually determine which of the boot files get into the build through the `/quasar.config` file configuration.

 ## Anatomy of a boot file